Hi There! I'm Derek. Here are some highlights of my life:

-I am a fourth-year at UC Berkeley studying Computer Science who works at the intersection between medicine and tech.
+I am a Master's student at UC Berkeley studying federated learning.
+Previously I studied Computer Science and Biology as an undergrad.

 The people and moments that mean the most to me are all tied to the Computer Science teaching community at Berkeley.

 I am an amateur MagicaVoxel artist and sculpt movie scenes in voxel art.